Azure/RAI-vNext-Preview/README.md

 ## Supported scenarios, models and datasets

-The repo supports computation of Responsible AI insights for `scikit-learn` models that are trained on `pandas.DataFrame`.
-This repo accepts both models and SciKit-Learn pipelines as input as long as the model or pipeline implements a `predict` or `predict_proba` function that conforms to the `scikit-learn` convention.
-If not compatible, you can wrap your model's prediction function into a wrapper class that transforms the output into the format that is supported (`predict` or `predict_proba` of `scikit-learn`), and pass that wrapper class to modules in this repo.
+The AzureML components in this repo support computation of Responsible AI insights for `scikit-learn` models that are trained on `pandas.DataFrame`.
+The components accept both models and SciKit-Learn pipelines as input as long as the model or pipeline implements `predict` and `predict_proba` functions that conforms to the `scikit-learn` convention.
+If not compatible, you can wrap your model's prediction function into a wrapper class that transforms the output into the format that is supported (`predict` and `predict_proba` of `scikit-learn`), and pass that wrapper class to modules in this repo.

 Currently, we support datasets having numerical and categorical features.
 The following table provides the scenarios supported for each of the four responsible AI insights:-